boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 ### Issues

-The current specification of ipv6ExtensionHeaders Information Element should be updated to:
+The current specification of the ipv6ExtensionHeaders Information Element should be updated to:

 1. Reflect missing IPv6 EHs, specifically 139, 140, 253, and 254.
 2. Specify how to automatically update the registry when a new value is assigned in {{IANA-EH}}.